navy1978/retrorun/README.md

 libretro frontend for Anbernic devices (RG351 M/P/V/MP and RG552)\
 Use this for RG351*/RG552 with rg351p-js2box available [here](https://github.com/christianhaitian/RG351P_virtual-gamepad).

-# This branch adds the following features:
+# This branch adds some features, the followign are part of them:
+1) external library libgo 2 now is part of retrorun
-1) Tate mode (useful for naomi and atomiswave games)
+2) Tate mode (useful for naomi and atomiswave games)
-2) It enables right analog for ParallN64 (with C buttons management)
+3) It enables right analog for ParallN64 (with C buttons management)
-3) Show FPS in the logs is -f flag is passed as parameter
+4) Show FPS in the logs is -f flag is passed as parameter
-4) Show FPS on screen with button combination SELECT +Y
+5) Show FPS on screen with button combination SELECT +Y
-5) Configuration of cores is now done via file, by default the file is in: "/storage/.config/distribution/configs/retrorun.cfg" but another file can be specified via "-c" parameter
+6) Configuration of cores is now done via file, by default the file is in: "/storage/.config/distribution/configs/retrorun.cfg" but another file can be specified via "-c" parameter
-6) Manages different aspect ratio (as parameters)
+7) Manages different aspect ratio (as parameters)
-7) Manages GPIO/USB joypad
+8) Manages GPIO/USB joypad

 Retrorun parameters